Azure/Industrial-IoT/README.md

 dotnet publish .\src\GatewayApp.NetCore
 ```
 # Configuring the Module
 The OPC UA nodes whose values should be published to Azure IoT Hub can be configured by creating a "publishednodes.json" file.
-This file is auto-generated and persisted by the module automatically when using the server management interface.
+This file is auto-generated and persisted by the module automatically when using the Publisher's OPC UA server interface from a client.
 It has the format:
 ```
 [
   {